NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

     4. Directories
     5. Kernel list
     6. Meta-kernel
-    7. Orbit number file (if required)
+    7. Orbit number file (if ORBNUM files are present)

 In order to facilitate the understanding of the Configuration File, the MAVEN example is provided hereunder.
 We encourage you to first take a look